dstackai/dstack/docs/docs/reference/cli/secrets.md

 # dstack secrets

+Secrets allow to use sensitive data within workflows (such as passwords or security tokens) without hard-coding them inside the code.
+Secrets are passed to running workflows via environment variables.

+!!! info "NOTE:"
+    If the project is configured to use the cloud, secrets are stored in the encrypted cloud storage.

 ## dstack secrets list

-The `secrets list` command lists the names of global secrets.
+The `dstack secrets list` command displays the names of the secrets configured in the current repository.

 ### Usage